Claude Code vs GitHub Copilot

 Is Claude Code suitable for a team environment?

 Yes, though team tooling is more mature for Copilot.
-Claude Code supports shared CLAUDE.md files checked into the repo, which gives teams a way to standardize agent behavior.
-Copilot Business adds centralized policy controls, usage analytics, and IP indemnification that enterprise buyers often require.
-If compliance and admin controls matter to your procurement process, Copilot has a head start.
+Claude Code supports shared CLAUDE.md files checked into the repo, giving teams a practical way to standardize agent behavior.
+Copilot Business adds centralized policy controls, usage analytics, and IP indemnification.
+If compliance and admin controls are part of your procurement checklist, Copilot is further along on that front.

 What happens when Claude Code makes a mistake?